MostlyGreen is teaming up with Finch to ask about all things sustainability. Here are answers to some of the most asked questions.

 The most wrong choice here is throwing it in the trash.
 The International Panel on Climate Change determined that poultry poo down the loo will produce 60% fewer methane emissions than uneaten chicken in a landfill, while composting can cut down methane emissions by 30-86%, depending on how aerated and well-maintained your compost pile is.

 Okay, we talked about the waste, time to talk about that chicken staring back at you from the fridge.
 There are obvious animal welfare and ethical concerns regarding both eating and not eating chicken.
 If the already-cooked chicken leftovers doesn’t get eaten, there are wasted emissions, plus a life lost for no reason.
 However, this can be a slippery slope and could lead to “the chicken has already died, so I’ll order it off of a menu or buy it from a grocery store.”
 Animal welfare concerns are very valid, for which there are arguments around not partaking in eating it at all.
 That’s for another time.

 So, should you eat it?
 From an environmental standpoint, cluck yeah you should!
-You already paid for that chicken’s carbon footprint (check out our blog on carbon and water footprints of foods for more info), plus the carbon footprint from whatever heat source you used to cook it.
+You already paid for that chicken’s carbon footprint, plus the carbon footprint from whatever heat source you used to cook it.
 Eating the chicken makes sure that all of those emissions still serve a purpose.
 However, Finch’s research and data can’t quantify your personal values, so it is ultimately up to you to decide how your values stack up to these impacts.